 Attempting to change every aspect at once

 The solution here lies in recognizing that you cannot change multiple things simultaneously, so you learn to select one thing and perfect it as much as possible.
-Instead of wasting your energy on multiple things and finding out you did not achieve much progress, behavior change researchers all agree that taking one step at a time or a few things helps you achieve much more.
-In fact, the most you can change at once is three habits, not more.
+Instead of wasting your energy on various things and finding out you did not progress, behavior change researchers all agree that taking one step at a time or a few things helps you achieve much more.
+The most you can change at once is three habits, not more.
 Besides, all these habits must be minor for you to make significant progress.
-For instance, doing one pushup every day, flossing one tooth, or looking in the mirror when getting dressed and affirming yourself.
-Once the habit becomes a routine behavior, you can then move on to other habits you would like to change.
+For instance, doing one pushup daily, flossing one tooth, or looking in the mirror when getting dressed and affirming yourself.
+Once the habit becomes routine, you can move on to other habits you want to change.

-If you are still struggling, then you can pick a keystone habit and work on it until it puts the rest of your habits in line with what you want.
-For instance, putting a monthly budget for all your expenses if you have a problem with saving or gambling the money away.
-You then decide that you want to stop making frequent visits to the best New Zealand casinos, which helps you save funds in the long term and helps you purchase other important items or save money for a rainy day.
-You not only receive the immediate benefits, but the same decision also affects other aspects of your life positively.
+If you are still struggling, you can pick a keystone habit and work on it until it puts the rest of your habits in line with what you want.
+For instance, set a monthly budget for all your expenses if you have a problem-saving or gambling money away.
+You then decide to stop frequent visits to the best New Zealand casinos, which helps you save funds in the long term and helps you purchase other important items or save money for a rainy day.
+You receive immediate benefits, but the same decision positively affects different aspects of your life.

 You start with a habit that is too big.

-When you try to improve your habits, it is wiser to start with small steps and goals that lead to a bigger habit.
-This is because starting a behavior is the hardest part of changing your entire lifestyle.
+When you try to improve your habits, starting with small steps and goals that lead to a bigger habit is wiser.
+This is because starting a behavior is the hardest part of changing your lifestyle.
 For instance, your New Year’s resolution might look like, ‘Going to the gym three times a week and losing 50 pounds by mid-year.’
-However, you soon realize that even the act of going to the gym requires so much mental work, especially when you have had a long day at work and have little or no willpower to finish your workout routine.
+However, you soon realize that even going to the gym requires so much mental work, especially when you have had a long day and have little or no willpower to finish your workout routine.
 When you find yourself in such a situation, the best solution is to start with smaller habits that lead to the bigger goal of losing weight and going to the gym frequently.

 Any new habits you select need to be non-threatening and make them easy to accomplish every day.
 That way, you keep your motivation levels high, even when you do not feel like doing it – and you also do not feel like giving up because you slackened off.
 Examples are many – if you want to read a book every day, start by reading two pages before you sleep.
-If you want to buy an item, start by saving your money in a savings account every day to build up your funds.
-If you want to run a marathon, start by running 100 meters every morning.
+If you’re going to buy an item, start by saving your money in a savings account every day to build up your funds.
+If you’re going to run a marathon, start by running 100 meters daily.

 You are looking for the result instead of the process itself.